 Former NJ Governor Chris Christie Declines Trump's Offer to Replace John Kelly as WH Chief of Staff

-There is currently no news of any incident regarding the George Washington Bridge in NYC
+There is no news, as of now, of any incident regarding the George Washington Bridge

 12/14/18, 7:57 pm EST